Chery Tiggo 5x: South Africa

 The Tiggo 5x was launched in South Africa on 24 November 2021 as the Tiggo 4 Pro, as Chery's first model in the country after a three-year absence.
 Initial variants include the Urban, Comfort, Elite and Elite SE, while engine options include a 1.5-litre naturally-aspirated petrol (Urban and Comfort) and a 1.5-litre turbocharged petrol (Elite and Elite SE), while transmission options include a 5-speed manual (Urban), 6-speed manual (Elite) and CVT (Comfort, Elite and Elite SE).

 The base LiT variant was added in September 2023.
 The LiT uses the same 1.5-litre naturally-aspirated engine as the Urban and Comfort variants, while sharing the 5-speed manual option as the Urban, and the CVT option as the Comfort, Elite and Elite SE.

 In May 2024, the interior of the Elite and Elite SE received a redesigned centre console, while a 6-speed DCT was made available as an option for the LiT and Elite.

 A panel van version, based on the LiT, was revealed in August 2024 at the 2024 Kyalami Festival of Motoring.
 It is fully homologated as a light commercial vehicle for the deletion of its rear seats.
 Sales were commenced in September 2024.

 A version based on the export-market 2024 facelifted model, named the Tiggo Cross, was also revealed at the same event as the Tiggo 4 Pro Panel Van.
-Prices were announced in 4 November 2024.
+Prices were announced on 4 November 2024.
 Available with Comfort and Elite variants, the Tiggo Cross replaces the Comfort and Elite SE variants of the Tiggo 4 Pro, with its initial powertrain option being a 1.5-litre turbocharged petrol engine with 6-speed DCT.
 In June 2025, the hybrid version of the Tiggo Cross with the 1.5-litre petrol hybrid, marketed as the Chery Super Hybrid (CSH), was launched in South Africa and the CSH version available for the Comfort and Elite variants.
 At the time of its introduction, the Tiggo Cross Chery Super Hybrid (CSH) was the cheapest hybrid electric vehicle (HEV) on sale in South Africa.
 In October 2025, the Million Edition model using the 1.5-litre turbocharged petrol engine, was added to the lineup to celebrate the one-millionth export of the Tiggo 4 from China.
+In March 2026, the entry-level LiT variants using the 1.5-litre petrol engine paired with either a 5-speed manual or CVT, were added to the line-up.